 Five Ten’s Guide Tennie is furnished with a compression-molded midsole.
 It is made of EVA or ethylene-vinyl acetate, a material known widely for high resilience and rebound.
 The presence of this cushy component translates to sufficient comfort and stability, particularly on long hikes and demanding approaches.
 Moreover, it grants users adequate support, particularly during scrambling.

 The genius minds behind this 5.10 pair topped its midsole with a comfy footbed.
-It ups the hiker's supportivemess, especially around the arch.
-This removable element has a textured surface to prevent underfoot slippage.
+It ups the hiker's supportiveness, especially around the arch.
+This removable element has a textured surface that prevents underfoot slippage.

 The low-top upper of the Five Ten Guide Tennie is made with a combination of synthetic fabric and suede leather.
-Aside from protecting the foot against outdoor obstacles, this sturdy shell also yields ample breathability and a degree of water-resistance.
-Its interior is lined with mesh to enhance comfort, while its grippy rubber rand at the forefoot heightens durability.
+Aside from protecting the foot against outdoor obstacles, this sturdy shell also yields ample breathability and a degree of water resistance.
+Its interior is lined with mesh that enhances comfort, while its grippy rubber rand at the forefoot heightens durability.